FC CSKA 1948 Sofia: 2018–2020: Second Professional League

-For the beginning of the 2018–19 season in the Second Professional League, FC 1948 moved to Vasil Levski Stadium due to the higher league it is playing in.
+For the beginning of the 2018–19 season in the Second Professional League, FC CSKA 1948 moved to Vasil Levski National Stadium due to the higher league it is playing in.
 Strong selection of professional players was done, as the goal for the season is qualification for First League.
 After four rounds, manager Valentin Iliev, who managed the club from the very beginning, was replaced with Petko Petkov.
-FC 1948 eventually finished fourth, three points below the promotion playoff place, which was occupied by Arda Kardzhali.
-Although FC 1948 didn't promote to the elite in their first attempt, the team established itself as a strong contender for promotion.
+FC CSKA 1948 eventually finished fourth, three points below the promotion playoff place, which was occupied by Arda Kardzhali.
+Although FC CSKA 1948 didn't promote to the elite in their first attempt, the team established itself as a strong contender for promotion.

-For the 2019–20 season, FC 1948 started the season on a high note, defeating local rivals Lokomotiv Sofia 2–0 at home.
+For the 2019–20 season, FC CSKA 1948 started the season on a high note, defeating local rivals Lokomotiv Sofia 2–0 at home.
 This was followed by an away win at newly promoted Spartak Pleven with a score of 1–4.
 Another dominant 2–0 win against Spartak Varna earned the team three out of three wins in their first three matches.
 An away win against Montana, followed by a home destruction of OFC Pomorie extended their winning steak to 5 games.
-FC 1948's spectacular form continued, as the team defeated Lokomotiv Gorna Oryahovitsa and Strumska Slava in the following rounds.
+FC CSKA 1948's spectacular form continued, as the team defeated Lokomotiv Gorna Oryahovitsa and Strumska Slava in the following rounds.
 The team then beat fellow Sofia rivals Septemvri Sofia 5–0 at home.
-The first defeat of the season came in the tenth round, when FC 1948 lost 1–0 to Litex Lovech.
-After a 2–0 home win against Chernomorets Balchik, FC 1948 suffered another loss in the hands of Kariana Erden.
+The first defeat of the season came in the tenth round, when FC CSKA 1948 lost 1–0 to Litex Lovech.
+After a 2–0 home win against Chernomorets Balchik, FC CSKA 1948 suffered another loss in the hands of Kariana Erden.
 This was followed by three consecutive wins, which ended with a disappointing 2–2 home draw against Ludogorets II.
 Following that, the team managed to win two away games, against Botev Galabovo and Lokomotiv Sofia again, which put them in second place in the table, three points behind Septemvri Sofia, before the winter break.

 2020–present: First Professional League

-FC 1948 secured their First League spot for the 2020–21 season after finishing 1st in the 2019–20 Second League.
+FC CSKA 1948 secured their First League spot for the 2020–21 season after finishing 1st in the 2019–20 Second League.
 Krasimir Balakov was announced as manager for the new season on 2 June, and the club unveiled a new logo on 30 June in preparation for their First League debut.
-On 7 August the team faced CSKA in its first game of the new season, the encounter resulted in a 2–2 draw.
+On 7 August 2020, the team faced CSKA in its first ever top flight game, with the encounter resulting in a 2–2 draw.

+CSKA 1948 established itself in the following years in the First League, frequently finishing in the top six of the championship.
+During the 2022–23 season, the team reached the final of the Bulgarian Cup for the first time in club history, eliminating Lokomotiv Sofia in the semi-finals.

 Club culture

-Until 2022, the club had a policy of relying exclusively on Bulgarian players, which gained the approval of many of the club's supporters who had previously criticized CSKA Sofia for fielding teams with many foreign footballers.
-The club also has a relatively small fan base, mostly composed of former CSKA Sofia fans who did not approve of Grisha Ganchev’s ownership of the club.
+Until 2022, the club had a policy of relying exclusively on Bulgarian players, which gained the approval of a lot of the club's supporters who had previously criticized CSKA Sofia for fielding teams with many foreign footballers.